 Touring or frame tents

 These are typically very quick to pitch and pack up and come with the frame permanently built into the tent.

 These dome shaped tents are popular amongst kids, backpackers and hikers.
-Families would typically use two or more tents as well as a separate shelter.
+Families would typically use two or more of these as well as a separate shelter.

 Large multi-room tents

 There are numerous different styles that have multiple rooms and offer plenty of space to suite larger families

 Similar to multi-room tents, these are supported by inflated beams rather than standard poles.
 They are simply pumped up using a pump generally provided.

 These have the frame built into the tent and usually have side walls that are more vertical, and a large awning.

 These are fitted to the roof of your vehicle, and are usually used for touring.
 Some of the larger models would accommodate a family of 4.

 These are typically canvas and have a central pole to provide a lot of internal space.
 They are often considered more luxurious than other those listed above.

 The lighter and more compact material is either a type of polyester or a mixture of polyester and cotton, or as it is generally called, poly-cotton canvas

 In summary, by comparison to polyester, polycotton canvas tents are generally more durable, breathable and they provide better insulation, but they are more expensive and will be heavier than the those made out of polyester.
 They are also quieter in windy conditions and allow in less light but will take longer to dry and will generally require seasoning before the first use.

 Below is a more detailed comparison between the polyester and poly-cotton canvas fabrics:

 Strength and durability